JennaPowers/matcha/README.md

-This is a React based app whose sole purpose is to teach the wanderer about the wonderful world of matcha.
+I built this React based app with the sole purpose to teach the wanderer about the wonderful world of matcha.

 **TRY IT OUT HERE:** [(myikigai.vercel.app)](myikigai.vercel.app)